verygood-ops/k8s-pv-sshfs/README.md

-## docker-sshfs: serve a Kubernetes persistent volume over SSH
+## k8s-pv-sshfs: serve a Kubernetes persistent volume over SSH
-### Usecase: remotely mount a Persistent Volume via Fuse SSHFS
+### Usecase: remotely mount a Persistent Volume via Fuse over SCP

 ### Overview
 Use this Dockerfile / -image to start a sshd-server upon a lightweight Alpine container.